daniellachristina/Welcome/README.md

 ## A digital achaeology portfolio

 Hello and Welcome to my blog.
-As technology advances, so to do the methodolgies archaeologists use to share their data.
+As technology advances, so do the methodolgies archaeologists use to share their data.
 This is a place to showcase my newly developed skills in digital archaeology, I hope you enjoy looking through my projects.
 Follow me on twitter http://twitter.com/digiarch2017 :sparkles:

 A little something